LordMelodias/pandas_series/README.md

 9. **Aggregation & Grouping** – Using `groupby()` with aggregation functions.
 10. **Merging & Joining** – Combining multiple datasets.
 11. **Data Visualization** – Visualizing data using `matplotlib` and pandas' built-in plotting.

+# Projects

+1. Simple Project:

+- Description: A simple data engineering pipeline to clean, store, and visualize e-commerce sales data.
+This project loads dataset1.csv, cleans missing values and duplicates, stores the data in a SQLite database, and creates basic visualizations (line and bar plots) to analyze sales and profit trends.

+2.Beginner-Friendly Sales Data Pipeline:

+- Description: An ETL pipeline with automation, data validation, and an interactive dashboard.
+This project processes dataset1.csv using modular functions, validates data (e.g., negative sales), stores it in a SQLite database with a defined schema, and creates an interactive Plotly dashboard to explore sales, profit, and profit margin trends.